rerootagency/frontend-challenge/README.md

-# Frontend Challenge / Pokedex
+# Frontend Challenge / Guess That Pokemon!

 In this challenge you will create a fun Pokemon-themed guessing game.